Suboxone Clinics in Connecticut

 Intercommunity Inc Co Occurring Disorder Program - East Hartford, CT

-Intercommunity Inc Co Occurring Disorder Program is a suboxone clinic in East Hartford, Connecticut, part of the 06118 zip area.
+Intercommunity Inc Co Occurring Disorder Program is a suboxone clinic in East Hartford, CT, part of the 06118 zip area.

 Address: 281 Main Street, East Hartford, CT 06118 in Hartford County